Home-Based Palliative Care for Restored Hope and Dignity

 NPC 2018/639868/08 NPO 220-962

-We serve all patients regardless of financial circumstance and we endeavour to make palliative care available to all who need it on the North Coast
+We provide home-based visits for patients regardless of financial circumstance and we endeavour to make palliative care available to all who need it on the North Coast.

 We prevent and relieve suffering through early identification, assessment, and treatment of pain and other problems (physical, spitritual and psychosocial) associated with life-limiting illnesses.
 Our home-based care involves visits by health professionals based on patient and family need.